What did the research involve?

-- Interviewed twenty volunteers with IBD and analysed the data that emerged from these discussions.
+- Interviewed 20 volunteers with IBD and analysed the data that emerged from these discussions.

-- Developed the first ever fatigue assessment tool which we tested with over 500 volunteers who came forward to help with the project.
+- Developed the first ever fatigue assessment tool which we tested with over 500 volunteers with IBD.

 - Interviewed healthcare professionals about their perceptions of fatigue

-- Developed an MOT checklist which can be used by patients and healthcare professionals to identify reversible causes of fatigue which can be established through blood tests or as part of routine assessments.
+- Developed a fatigue checklist which can be used by patients and healthcare professionals to identify reversible causes of fatigue which can be established through blood tests or as part of routine assessments.

-- Produced two videos which highlight the patient experience of fatigue and aim to raise awareness of the fatigue rating scale and MOT checklist
+- Produced two videos which highlight the patient experience of fatigue and aim to raise awareness of the fatigue rating scale and fatigue checklist

-- Written papers for academic journals and given presentations to health care practitioners and patient groups to raise awareness of this much overlooked symptom of IBD.
+- Published papers in academic journals and given presentations to health care practitioners and patient groups to raise awareness of this much overlooked symptom of IBD.

 The Big Lottery Fund is the largest UK distributor of National Lottery money to good causes.
 Their mission is to bring real improvements to communities and lives of people most in need.
 The Big Lottery Fund uses money raised by The National Lottery to fund projects for health, education, environmental and charitable purposes.
 In 2009/10 they made 14,000 funding commitments totalling £440 million to groups across the UK, ranging from £300 to investments of more than £1 million.
 Crohn’s and Colitis UK was awarded a grant of £481,242 in November 2009 to undertake a research project on fatigue and IBD.
 For further information on the Big Lottery Fund, and its charitable grants, click here